AI4Finance-Foundation/FinRL/docs/source/developer/development_setup.rst

 -Create your commits as you usually do through PyCharm.

 -Make sure each commit covers only 1 of the 3 repo's.
-E.g. don't create a commit that spans both FinRL and ElegantRL.
+For example, don't create a commit that spans both FinRL and ElegantRL.

 -When you do a Git Push, PyCharm will ask you to which of the 3 repo's you want to push.